When to replace faucet installation

 Plumbing

-The answer to 'when to replace faucet installation' is that you should typically replace your faucet every 10-15 years, or sooner if it's leaking, not functioning properly, or you want to update the style.
-Faucets are subject to a lot of daily use and wear and tear, so they don't last forever.
-Over time, the internal components like washers, seals, and springs can wear out, leading to leaks, drips, and other issues.
+The answer to 'when to replace faucet installation' is that you should typically replace a faucet every 10-15 years, or sooner if it starts leaking, dripping, or malfunctioning.
+Faucets are exposed to a lot of daily use and wear over time, so it's important to replace them before they cause damage or become a nuisance.

 Step-by-Step Guide